-Very Proud to Announce Two New Team Members to the WildLife Partners Management Team
+Very Proud to Announce A New Member of the WildLife Partners Management Team

 May represents the beginning of WildLife Partners’ third year in business.
 As Brian and I were doing some business planning over the last few months, we reflected back on our journey to date.
 What started as a hobby has indeed become a substantial and very rewarding business that in some ways may have grown faster than we anticipated despite having and living into some very lofty goals that we had set.
 As with any business in their first 2 years, there have been ups and downs, expensive lessons learned, hurdles cleared, nay-sayers proved wrong, numerous changes and a lot of hard work.
 All of these things in total have helped to not only form who we are today but we are headed in the future.

 Speaking of the future, we have some very exciting announcements to make.
 Brian and I recognized late last year that we needed help.
 Help with financial systems, inventory controls, operations, etc, etc. We both realized we didn’t know what we didn’t know.
 Well, after months of trying to figure out exactly what and who we needed, God landed that person in our laps on a fateful flight from San Antonio to San Diego.